reactabular/reactabular/packages/reactabular-easy/README.md

 import * as dnd from 'reactabular-dnd';
 import * as easy from 'reactabular-easy';
 import VisibilityToggles from 'reactabular-visibility-toggles';
+import * as resizable from 'reactabular-resizable';
 import * as tree from 'reactabular-tree';
 import HTML5Backend from 'react-dnd-html5-backend';
 import { DragDropContext } from 'react-dnd';
 import { compose } from 'redux';
+import uuid from 'uuid';
 import cloneDeep from 'lodash/cloneDeep';
 import findIndex from 'lodash/findIndex';